Zhylon/issues/readme.md

-# Zhylon.de Issues
+# Zhylon.net Issues

-Here you can create any kind of issue you have with our service on [Zhylon.de](https://zhylon.de).
+Here you can create any kind of issue you have with our service on [Zhylon.net](https://zhylon.net).

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this project.
 In return,